DavidWuthier/asta_workspace_setup/README.md

 # ROS Workspace setup for using Optitrack in ASTA

-Make sure you have setup an SSH key [https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh].
+Make sure you have defined you identity:

+`git config --global user.email "you@example.com"`

+`git config --global user.name "Your Name"`

+Then, clone the repository and run the installation script:

 `git clone https://github.com/DavidWuthier/asta_workspace_setup.git`